Part 1 of the TED Radio Hour episode Solving It.

 RAZ: And Chloe didn't even get mad about it.
-She just accepted that that's the way this.
+She just accepted that that's the way it is.

-HOWARD: I mean, recently the lifelong employee of the D.C. parks department had a heart attack in front of a fire station.
-The firemen watched and didn't help them out because the rules said you're supposed to call 911.
-So someone called 911 and the ambulance happened to go to the wrong quadrant of the District of Columbia and the man died.
+HOWARD: I mean, recently, a lifelong employee of the D.C. parks department had a heart attack in front of a fire station.
+The firemen watched and didn't help him out because the rules said you're supposed to call 911.
+So someone called 911, and the ambulance happened to go to the wrong quadrant of the District of Columbia; and the man died.
 They were following the rules.

 RAZ: And it's stories like this one that drive Philip Howard and a lot of people crazy because the law, in many cases, has become so difficult to understand and interpret and change.
 Here's another story Philip tells on the TED stage.